Urinary tract infections (UTIs) are pretty common in the human world. But did you know that there's a major problem for cats, too?

 Detecting & Preventing UTIs

-The best way to know if your cat is at risk is by using PrettyLitter's health monitoring cat liter.
-Because bacteria can change the pH of your cat’s urine long before your cat starts showing outward symptoms.
-Find a cat liter that changes color so you are fully aware of your cat's health.
+The best way to know if your cat is at risk is by using PrettyLitter's health monitoring cat litter.
+Because bacteria can change the pH of your cat’s urine long before your cat starts showing outward symptoms of a feline UTI.
+Find a cat litter that changes color so you are fully aware of your cat's health.
 PrettyLitter can give you a heads up.
 If your cat is using PrettyLitter, the granules will turn blue to indicate that your cat may have a urinary tract infection or other health problem.

 Some cats can experience urinary tract disease as a response to stress.
 Playing with your cat, letting her get plenty of exercise, providing perches and hiding places, and offering at least one food and water bowl per cat are easy ways to reduce stress.
 If you know your cat is going to be facing some changes in the household - like the addition of a new pet or a baby - make the transition as easy as possible.